Meters per Second to Knots Converter — Meters

 Tips for accuracy

-- Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Meters per Second to Knots Converter.
+- Match input units to your chart, GPS, or instrument before trusting the Meters per Second to Knots Converter.

 Practical examples